 Guide 📖: 15 Tips for Writing Check-ins

 Best practices for filling out your Check-in

 - Note events as they occur: It's hard to stare at a blank Check-in and fill in everything you have done over the past week or month.
-By the time the end of your due day comes around, you might have forgotten what you've done, or be too exhausted to elaborate.
-15Five saves your draft Check-in so that you can easily note events as they occur and come back to finish it up when you're ready to submit.
+By the time your due day comes around, you might have forgotten what you've done, or be too exhausted to elaborate.
+15Five saves your draft Check-in as you go, so that you can easily note events as they occur and come back to finish it up before submitting.

 - Mention big issues: Don't let issues fester- use your Check-in to discuss them with your manager early and offer solutions!
 If you have an idea that could help increase efficiency, or a suggestion for a process change- now is the time to bring it up.
 Leadership can't help you if they don't know a problem exists.

 - Collaborate with your team: @mentions are a great way to bring your coworkers into the conversation.
 If a question pops up while you're filling up your Check-in that you think a colleague might know the answer to, or if you worked on a project with a team member and you want to acknowledge their help, @mention them and they'll receive a notification.